-In 2021, there has been an overall deficit in ultimate claims of £15.8m (2020: deficit of £2.0m) due primarily to an increase in US Winter storm Uri of £8.4m on the 2020 year of account and a general increase in non-catastrophe claims estimates.
+In 2022, there has been an overall deficit in ultimate claims of £1.7m (2021: deficit of £15.8m) due primarily to an increase in claims estimates.

 21. Risk Management of Currency Risk

 Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.